mariocamaraneto/HellTriangle/README.md

   python HellTriangle.py "[[6], [3,5], [9,7,1], [4,6,8,4]]"
 ```
-If you don't pass arguments the program load a triangle of test
+If you don't pass arguments the program load a triangle of example/test:
 ```
                          55
                         94 48